Mobile menu

 Kate Parkin, Arts & Health Programme Manager

-Kate supports the delivery of inclusive and dementia-friendly creative practice and training across cultural venues and health settings.
 She has worked in the field of arts and health and participatory arts for the last 20 years and is currently on secondment with Arts Council England.

 Outside of work Kate enjoys indoor and open water swimming in lakes and reservoirs (when not bitterly freezing).

 Having worked as a journalist for 10 years, Kerry returned to Public Relations and Communications supporting organisations to raise their public profile, widen their reach and share their stories.
+With Equal Arts since 2014, Kerry supports strategic overview for the charity and leads on the day to day running of the organisation's operational, finance and communication functions.

 Susan Ratliff, Participant Support Coordinator